 While interest in becoming a thought leader had a resurgence in the 20 teens, it’s no surprise that Forbes eventually bestowed the title of “most annoying business slang” in 2013.

 But that is not the case here.
 We want to help you become a thought leader in the truest sense of the term.

-As you cultivate your personal brand, you’ll likely position yourself as a thought leader (regardless of your thought leadership definition), but in this guide we’ll also show you how to use thought leadership as a key element of your content marketing strategy.
+As you cultivate your personal brand, you’ll likely position yourself as a thought leader (regardless of how you define thought leadership), but in this guide, we’ll also show you how to use thought leadership as a key element of your content marketing strategy.